blend-os/website/docs/offline.md

 You can download our docs for offline reading.

-Simply visit this link: https://git.blendos.co/asterisk/blend-docs-material/-/artifacts
+Simply visit this link: https://git.blendos.co/asterisk/blend-docs-material/-/artifacts{ target="_blank" rel="noopener noreferrer" }

 Find the latest `offline` job and click the download button.